funkiben/Rust-HTTP/README.md

 # Rust-HTTP
 Minimal dependency HTTP/HTTPS library for Rust.

-### Features
+### Server Features
 - Asynchronous listening and reading of requests using Mio for IO polling.
 - Multithreading support.
-- HTTPS enabled using Rustls as a TLS implementation.
+- HTTPS enabled using Rustls for TLS.
 - Basic routing API.